themhz/AMDTelecomeSampleWebServiceCall/readme.md

 Amd Telecome Service Demo for sending sms
 -------------------------------------------
-Example of how to communicate with the OpenWeatherMap and routee web service
+Example of how to communicate with the OpenWeatherMap and routee web service using curl

 In order to run the application you need